JimHokanson/blog/blog/2020/2020_08_what_do_we_know/readme.md

 In this post I write down some of my thoughts on how we currently organize scientific knowledge (with a focus on anatomy and physiology) and how this might be improved.
 I don't have all the answers but I wanted to get my thoughts down "on paper".

 I apologize in advance for the length; this is a topic I'm very passionate about.
-I truly hope this article resonates with at least or two of my one or two readers!
+I truly hope this article resonates with at least one or two of my one or two readers!

 # What do we know? #